lizmat/Perl-module-to-Raku-porting-guide/README.md

 # P5-modules-to-P6-porting-guide
 Porting Guide for porting Pumpkin Perl 5 Modules to Rakudo Perl 6

+# while loops with list assignment

+Using list assignments in `while` loops will not work, because the assignment will happen anyway even if an empty list is returned, so that this:

+    while (($key, $value) = each %hash) { }

+will loop forever.
+There is unfortunately no way to fix this in Perl 6 module space at the moment.
+But a slightly different syntax, will work as expected:

+    while each(%hash) -> ($key,$value) { }

+Also, this will alias the values in the list, so you don't actually need to define `$key` and `$value` outside of the `while` loop to make this work.

 # undef vs Nil

 `Nil` is the closest thing that Perl 6 has to Perl 5's `undef`.  `Nil` is the